 Final take-home points

-HOP is a change in thought process of the business in relation to how they see their people.
+HOP is a change in the thought process of the business in relation to how they see their people.
 It is about truly understanding people.
-Have the courage to take a different path to be able to achieve that next step change of safety culture within the business.
+Have the courage to take a different path to be able to achieve that next step in the change of safety culture within the business.

-When looking at success of a program or approach like this, look at safety holistically.
+Finally, when looking at the success of a program or approach like this, look at safety holistically.
 Ask yourself – what are those holistic indicators?
-There will be outcome measures, but make sure that you’re also measuring and focusing on measures of safety capacity.
+There will be outcome measures, but make sure you’re also measuring and focusing on measures of safety capacity.